 The security token offering (STO) was conducted through Templum Markets, which is an SEC-registered trading platform.
 In the US, only accredited investors were allowed to participate, but outside the US anyone was allowed to join, provided they had the minimum amount of US$10,000 to participate.

-Security token offerings (STOs)
+Security token offerings

 For instance the Polymath network uses a new token standard called the ST-20 which features built-in compliance, allowing users to issue security tokens in the US.
-Securitize and Harbor are two platforms which use the Ethereum blockchain to issue ERC-20 tokens with built-in compliance measures.
+Securitize and Harbor are two platforms that use the Ethereum blockchain to issue ERC-20 tokens with built-in compliance measures.

 STOs vs ICOs